JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Our_Educational_Imperative_A_Strategy.md

 Approximately one billion years ago, our Creator Michael undertook implementation of the charge given him by the Eternal Son on behalf of the Trinity to bestow himself seven times on the creatures of the universe he had created in the outer reaches of superuniverse seven.
 The pattern of such bestowals was first manifest by the Eternal Son who bestowed himself on the seven circuits of the Central Universe of Havona, as subsequently did the original Paradise Michael Son.
 The Creator Son’s acceptance of this solemn responsibility impacts reality in his local universe and ripples across the Grand Universe home of the Supreme, and perhaps beyond.
 On Urantia we have directly experienced and benefitted from this obligation as a consequence of our Creator Son’s choice to complete his bestowal service on our world in his incarnation as the human Jesus—a short, 2,000 years ago.

 > _When the Eternal Son bestows a Creator Son upon a projected local universe, that Creator Son assumes full responsibility for the completion, control, and composure of that new universe, including the solemn oath to the eternal Trinity not to assume full sovereignty of the new creation until his seven creature bestowals shall have been successfully completed and certified by the Ancients of Days of the superuniverse of jurisdiction.
-This obligation is assumed by every Michael Son who volunteers to go out from Paradise to engage in universe organization and creation._ [[UB 119:0.3](/en/The_Urantia_Book/119#p0_3)]
+This obligation is assumed by every Michael Son who volunteers to go out from Paradise to engage in universe organization and creation._ <a id="a62_576"></a>[[UB 119:0.3](/en/The_Urantia_Book/119#p0_3)]

 The seven bestowals of a Creator Son of Paradise always end on the lowest, mortal bestowal level whereon the universe sovereign is born and dies as a mortal of the realm.

 > _Only once in his sevenfold career as a bestowal Son is a Paradise Michael born of woman as you have the record of the babe of Bethlehem.
-Only once does he live and die as a member of the lowest order of evolutionary will creatures._ [[UB 21:4.3](/en/The_Urantia_Book/21#p4_3)]
+Only once does he live and die as a member of the lowest order of evolutionary will creatures._ <a id="a66_236"></a>[[UB 21:4.3](/en/The_Urantia_Book/21#p4_3)]

 A Paradise Creator Michael Son’s bestowal experiences augment his universe sovereignty, expands his experiential comprehension of the Supreme purposes of the Grand Universe, and reveals the various wills of the Paradise Deities as those wills are manifest in the persons of the Seven Master Spirits of the Grand Universe.
 Some 35,000 years ago, as the universes observed the default of Adam and Eve, it was announced that Michael’s seventh and final Creator Son bestowal incarnation would take place on our world some 33,000 years later in the form of a human child born to a human couple.